ByteHouse Command Line Interface (CLI)

 Scripting

-Users can also write a SQL script and pipe the input to bytehouse-cli
+To write an SQL script and pipe the input to bytehouse-cli:

 -